soupi/learn-haskell-blog-generator/src/06-errors_and_files/03-exceptions.md

 ghc: <stdout>: hFlush: illegal operation (handle is closed)
 ```

 First, how do we know which exception we should handle?
-Some functions' documentations
+Some functions' documentation
 include this, but unfortunately `putStrLn`'s does not.
 We could guess from the
 [list of instances](https://hackage.haskell.org/package/base-4.15.0.0/docs/Control-Exception.html#i:Exception)
 the `Exception` type class has; I think